tudelft3d/val3dity/docs/errors.rst

 402 -- DUPLICATED_SHELLS
 ------------------------
-Two or more shells are identical.
+Two or more shells are identical in *one* Solid.
+Note that for example a MultiSolid is a collection of Solids, but the topological relationships between them are not prescribed at all, they can be duplicated.

 Conceptually the same as :ref:`error_202`.